evmos/evmos/SECURITY.md

 - Findings derived from social engineering (e.g., phishing).

-Examples of vulnerabilities that are of interest to us include memory allocation bugs, race conditions, timing attacks,information leaks, authentication bypasses, denial of service (specifically at the application- or protocol-layer), lost-write bugs, unauthorized account or capability access, stolen or loss of funds, token inflation bugs, payloads/transactions that cause panics, non deterministic logic, etc.
+Examples of vulnerabilities that are of interest to us include memory allocation bugs, race conditions, timing attacks, information leaks, authentication bypasses, denial of service (specifically at the application- or protocol-layer), lost-write bugs, unauthorized account or capability access, stolen or loss of funds, token inflation bugs, payloads/transactions that cause panics, non deterministic logic, etc.